AxisCommunications/axis-web-video-player/README.md

 See the [API reference](./docs/api/axis-web-video-player.md) for detailed information about the classes and interfaces in the Axis Web Video Player.

-### Code examples
+### Code example

-See the [code examples](./docs/code-examples.md) for examples of how to use the Axis Web Video Player.
+See the [code example](./example/README.md) for a basic example on how to use the Axis Web Video Player.

 ### Build and run the example